 During her captivity, she was forced to work as slave labour in a German war factory.
 More specifically a kommando in Oberschöneweide, a suburb in Berlin, where they were forced to work day and night with other women.
 She shared the kommando with the Beleta women, Elvira, Maria and Conxita.
-They were in charge of manufacturing and inspecting aviation material at the Henkel factory, but as Conxita explained, they used any opportunity to sabotage it: "I was supposed to control the parts, but we sabo-taged them.
+They were in charge of manufacturing and inspecting aviation material at the Henkel factory, but as Conxita explained, they used any opportunity to sabobut we sabo-taged them.
 We all did it.
 I was caned a lot and they shaved my head.
 Out of 650 wo-men, at the end there were only 115 of us left".

-When the factory was bombed, 80% of the kommando died and they took the opportunity to escape.
+kommando died and they took the opportunity to escape.
 It was a brief moment of freedom, but soon the SS caught up with them again and, with the barracks destroyed, they were locked up for three days.
 All the survivors were kept in a filthy cellar with no light or ventilation and water dripping from the walls, from which they could only get out for a few minutes a day.
-Then, on 14 April, they were transferred to the Köpernick kommando, where they worked digging trenches in the Sachsenhausen concentration camp, a mixed camp where the former president of the Spanish Council of Ministers, Francisco Largo Caballero, had been imprisoned.
+Then, on 14 April, they were transferred to the Köpernick kommando, where they worked digging trenches in the Sachsenhausen concentration camp, a mixed camp where the former president of the Spanish Council of Ministers, Francisco Largo Caballero, had been impriso-

-Between 19 and 21 April 1945, as the Allied troops approached, the SS began one of the socalled death marches, in which any prisoner who could not keep up with the pace was killed on the spot.
+Between 19 and 21 April 1945, as the Allied troops approached, the SS began one of the so--called death marches, in which any prisoner who could not keep up with the pace was killed on the spot.
 Generosa was one of the weak prisoners who could not keep up with the march, but thanks to the support of two other Spanish women, she survived the long march.